-- GPA’s create a ranking system to compare students to each other.
+- GPAs create a ranking system to compare students to each other.
 This is a questionable practice as the use of grades to rank students against each other has little value to most students.
 Sorting students into “successful” or “not-as-successful” categories is a practice that has little positive impact on the learning process as it rewards and validates only a small number of students.
 Our goal is to help ALL students achieve mastery of the standards; the use of GPAs does not help us achieve that aim.
-Some parents ask if the absence of GPAs on report cards will harm their child’s chances at acceptance in certain high schools.
+Some parents ask if the absence of GPAs on report cards will harm their child’s chances of acceptance in certain high schools.
 In speaking with local high schools, we have found that they use indicators beyond GPA because grades are not necessarily accurate indicators of current achievement or future academic success.
 Furthermore, high schools receive applicants from a wide variety of middle schools and grades are not a standardized unit of measurement.

 What is the advantage of the standards-based report card for parents?

 - A standards-based report card gives you a much better picture of what your child knows and is able to do.
 A traditional report card provides limited information, often consisting of one overall grade per subject.
 While a standards-based report card provides feedback on your child's progress in several developmental areas within a subject.
-Additionally, standards based report cards allow students, parents and teachers to identify specific strengths and weaknesses in a given subject area.
+Additionally, standards based report cards allow students, parents, and teachers to identify specific strengths and weaknesses in a given subject area.

-- The move to a standards based learning model is based on a wealth of educational research.
+- The move to a standards-based learning model is based on a wealth of educational research.
 Too often students become skilled at the “game” of school, which is to say that the priority becomes the acquisition of points rather than the development of transferable skills.
 Removing points and percentages allows the learning targets to take center stage; as a result, the conversations about student progress become centered on skill development instead of letter grades.

 How does SBG motivate my student in their learning?

 - One of the greatest advantages of SBG is its impact on student motivation.
 Research shows that SBG can have a significant positive impact on student learning and school culture.
 SBG helps students clearly understand what they are expected to know and be able to do.
 Additionally, students are given opportunities to progress toward their mastery of standards without penalty and fear of failure.
-They learn the value of learning through practice and perseverance, while embracing academic challenges.
+They learn the value of learning through practice and perseverance while embracing academic challenges.

 Will SBG change the curriculum?

-- No. The curriculum of the Archdiocese of Milwaukee is designed to be standards based and has always been aligned with state and national standards.
+- No. The curriculum of the Archdiocese of Milwaukee is designed to be standards-based and has always been aligned with state and national standards.